Jblancs/courses/courses/system-design/system-design-basic.md

 - as traffic goes up, load balancer will auto scale up

 If app is exposed from a website you already have, you can use DNS service such as Amazon Route 53 to direct traffic to load balancer
+- From Route 53, using an alias or "A" record traffic can be forwarded to load balancer

 ![alt text](image-5.png)